Fieldwire/fieldwire_api_docs/source/includes/_markups.md

 Property | Description
 --------- | -----------
 style | Always 'cloud'
-arc_radius | Radius in pixels of each cloud arc
+arcRadius | Radius in pixels of each cloud arc

 <aside class="notice">
     Polygon coordinates refer to the exact point where the arcs of the cloud should intersect